obandomarcos/ToMoDL/paper.md

 Recent advances in various tomographic methodologies have contributed to a broad range of applications and research areas, from X-ray imaging dealing with medical [@ginat2014advances] and industrial [@de2014industrial] applications to optical sectioning, which provides a mesoscopic framework to visualise translucent samples [@sharpe2004optical], to name a few.
 Tomographic imaging involves acquiring raw data (2D projections) from various angles around the object of interest.
 Once data are acquired, there are several challenges: first, if necessary, artefacts are corrected in a preprocessing stage; then, raw projections are reconstructed using an appropriate reconstruction algorithm; and, finally, the results are visualised as 2D cross-sectional images (slices) and 3D renderings (combined slices), providing a complete and interactive view of the internal structure of the sample.

-Here, we introduce napari-ToMoDL, a plugin for napari [@chiu2022napari] (open-source, interactive, N-dimensional image viewer) that contains four main tomographic reconstruction methods, often requiring separate software: filtered backprojection (FBP) [@kak2001principles], Two-step Iterative Shrinkage/Thresholding (TwIST) [@bioucas2007new] [@correia2015accelerated], U-Net [@ronneberger2015u] [@davis2019convolutional] and Tomographic Model-based Deep learning reconstruction (ToMoDL) [@obando2023model], where the last option corresponds to our recently developed model-based deep learning reconstruction method for accelerated Optical Projection Tomography (OPT).
-The U-Net and ToMoDL are neural network-based techniques, which have been trained using the PyTorch framework [@NEURIPS2019_9015] and demonstrate excellent performance when reconstruction is performed from a very sparse set of projections (i.e. undersampled data from accelarated acquisition) [@obando2023model].
+Here, we introduce tomopari, a plugin for napari [@chiu2022napari] (open-source, interactive, N-dimensional image viewer) that contains four main tomographic reconstruction methods, often requiring separate software: filtered backprojection (FBP) [@kak2001principles], Two-step Iterative Shrinkage/Thresholding (TwIST) [@bioucas2007new] [@correia2015accelerated], U-Net [@ronneberger2015u] [@davis2019convolutional] and Tomographic Model-based Deep learning reconstruction (ToMoDL) [@obando2023model], where the last option corresponds to our recently developed model-based deep learning reconstruction method for accelerated Optical Projection Tomography (OPT).
 Additionally, the plugin offers the capability of rotation axis alignment via manual selection or variance maximisation [@walls2005correction], along with a fast and interactive viewer for large multi-dimensional images.

-The input to the napari-tomodl plugin is an ordered stack of projection images acquired during a tomography scan, typically provided in standard image formats such as TIFF, JPEG, or PNG.
+The input to the tomopari plugin is an ordered stack of projection images acquired during a tomography scan, typically provided in standard image formats such as TIFF, JPEG, or PNG.
 The user only needs to specify the rotation axis of the system (vertical or horizontal) and select the desired reconstruction method.
 Several additional options are available to enhance reconstruction quality and performance, including \textbf{projection image resizing or compression}, \textbf{manual or automatic center-of-rotation alignment}, \textbf{clipping to circular regions}, \textbf{filter selection for FBP methods}, \textbf{partial or full volume reconstruction}, \textbf{intensity inversion}, and \textbf{CPU/GPU computation selection}.
-Together, these features make napari-tomodl a flexible and efficient framework for performing tomographic reconstructions directly within napari.
+Together, these features make tomopari a flexible and efficient framework for performing tomographic reconstructions directly within napari.
 Thus, enabling data pre-processing, 3D image reconstruction, visualisation and analysis, all within a single environment.

-napari-tomodl is integrally based on well-established open-source software libraries such as NumPy [@harris2020array], Scipy [@virtanen2020scipy] and scikit-image [@scikit-image].
-The neural network architectures in U-Net and ToMoDL are implemented in PyTorch [@NEURIPS2019_9015] (this is second time saying the same, I would remove the first mention 2 paragraps up).
+tomopari is integrally based on well-established open-source software libraries such as NumPy [@harris2020array], Scipy [@virtanen2020scipy] and scikit-image [@scikit-image].
+The neural network architectures in U-Net and ToMoDL are implemented in PyTorch [@NEURIPS2019_9015], demonstrating excellent performance for accelerated reconstruction [@obando2023model].
 The computational burden imposed by the iterative application of the Radon transform (forward model) is mitigated through the use of an adapted version of QBI-radon — a fast, differentiable routine for computed tomography reconstruction [@trinh2025radon].
 This implementation, developed as a PyTorch 2.0 extension, enables efficient execution on both CPU and GPU across all major operating systems.
-Combining QBI-radon with napari-tomodl enables high-performance reconstructions while maintaining compatibility with modern deep learning workflows, making it suitable for both analytical and model-based iterative reconstruction methods.
+Combining QBI-radon with tomopari enables high-performance reconstructions while maintaining compatibility with modern deep learning workflows, making it suitable for both analytical and model-based iterative reconstruction methods.

 # Statement of need